firesim/firesim/docs/Memory-mapped-Registers.rst

 We want the device to be able to write a specified amount of bytes to a specified location in memory, so we'll provide ``addr`` and ``len`` registers.
-We will also want a ``running`` register for the CPU to signal that the device to start operation and a ``complete`` register for the device to signal to the CPU that it has completed.
+We will also want a ``running`` register for the CPU to signal that the device should start operation and a ``complete`` register for the device to signal to the CPU that it has completed.

 .. code-block:: scala